MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 **Properties**:

 1. **All Common Properties**: For more information, see the Common properties section of this document.

 2. **ValuePath**: The property to get the Value attribute from ItemSource.
 When ItemSource is specified as Custom, the value path is set to Value.
 It binds with the Value field from the Option element that is defined later in this document.

 3. **CaptionPath**: The property to get the Value attribute from ItemSource.
 When ItemSource is specified as Custom, the value path is set to Caption.
 It binds with the Caption field from the Option element that is defined later in this document.

 4. **HintPath**: The property to get the Value attribute from ItemSource.
 When ItemSource is specified as Custom, the value path is set to Hint.
 It binds with the Hint field from the Option element that is defined later in this document.

 5. **ItemSource**: A collection of ListControlItems that defines the choices in the list.
 The user can explicitly set this to Custom and use the Option element to specify the string value.

 6. **SelectedValue**: The value that is currently selected.
 This is a required, string-type property.
 This property is bound with string data from the data source.

+7. **DefaultValue**: This is an optional, string-type property.
+Use this property to define a default value for the drop-down box if it is used to create a new object.

+> [!IMPORTANT]
+> The DefaultValue property is only available in MIM update rollup 4.4.1459.0 and newer.

 Events: